nikpau/pytsa/README.md

 The search agent must be instantiated with two components: Its _BoundingBox_ and _data path_:

 - _BoundingBox_: Reference frame containing the spatial extent of the searchable area in degrees of latitude and longitude.

+    - If you want your output to be of the form [northing, easting, SOG, COG] you can call the `.to_utm()` method on the bounding box.

 - _data path_: File path to a `.csv` file containing the AIS messages to consider for the search procedure.
 See the next section for details on the data structure.

 Example instantiation for a small area in the North Sea: